Small Research Grant

 Abstract: Does being scared influence how we think and feel about the minds of others?
 Only a few studies have addressed the impact of anxiety on cognitive perspective-taking, and even fewer studies have looked at affective empathy.
 To our knowledge, no study has explored whether and how anxiety might differentially influence cognitive versus affective facets of mentalizing.
 We propose four studies that test whether anxiety decreases cognitive mentalizing while it increases affective mentalizing.

 Andrew Geers, University of Toledo: Patient-Provider Interactions: Does Practitioner Race Matter?

 Abstract: Positive patient-provider interactions significantly benefit both patients and physicians.
-Little is known, however, regarding the obstacles for achieving such positive encounters.
+Little is known, however, regarding the obstacles to achieving such positive encounters.
 We will use the Stereotype Content Model to examine the novel hypothesis that provider race and ethnicity alter patient's perceptions of providers' warmth and competence, emotions, and subsequent behavioral tendencies.
-Results will advance scientific knowledge on the daily interactions of a rapidly diversifying health care workforce and will have timely intervention implications.
+Results will advance scientific knowledge on the daily interactions of a rapidly diversifying healthcare workforce and will have timely intervention implications.

 India Johnson, Elon University: An Ally You Say?
 Framing Role Models as Allies to Promote Belonging Among Women of Color in Science, Technology, Engineering and Math